bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari3+Chrome for Android18+Android WebView1+Samsung Internet1.0+Opera Mobile10.1+

-[NodeFilter/acceptNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeFilter/acceptNode "The NodeFilter.acceptNode() method returns an unsigned short that will be used to tell if a given Node must be accepted or not by the NodeIterator or TreeWalker iteration algorithm.
+[NodeFilter/acceptNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeFilter/acceptNode 'The NodeFilter.acceptNode() method returns an unsigned short that will be used to tell if a given Node must be accepted or not by the NodeIterator or TreeWalker iteration algorithm.
 This method is expected to be written by the user of a NodeFilter.
-Possible return values are:")
+Possible return values are:')

 In all current engines.